AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-simple/simple-contract-header.md

 }
 ```

-Inside the chevrons (`registerContractEvents<...>()`), the only argument is the contract's class name (in this case, `SimpleContract`).
+Inside the chevrons (`registerContractEvents<...>()`), the only argument is the contract's class name (in this case, `SimpleContract` - again, *no quotes ""*).

-Inside the parentheses (`registerContractEvents<>(...)`):
+Inside the parentheses (`registerContractEvents<>(...)`), much like the other register function, there is one tuple per implemented event, that contain respectively:

-* The first argument is the event's name (`"nameChanged"`)
+* The event's name (`"nameChanged"`)
-* The second argument is a flag indicating whether the event is anonymous or not
+* A flag indicating whether the event is anonymous or not
-* The third argument is a reference to the event itself (`&SimpleContract::nameChanged`)
+* A reference to the event itself (`&SimpleContract::nameChanged`)
-* The last argument is a string vector that is the list of parameters that the event takes, if any (or a blank list if none)
+* A string vector that is the list of parameters that the event takes, if any (or an empty list if none)

+## Registering the contract in the blockchain

-Finally, we go to the `src/contract/customcontracts.h` file, include our contract's header and add it to the `ContractTypes` tuple.
+Finally, we go to `src/contract/customcontracts.h`, include our contract's header and add it to the `ContractTypes` tuple so it can be compiled alongside the blockchain:

 ```cpp
 // ...some includes ...